 For a white and red tree, we’d, of course, recommend buying around 20-50 (depending on the size of your tree) basic white and red ornaments that will act as a foundation.

-Luckily, there are tons of options for red and white Christmas decoration available online and in stores.
+Luckily, there are tons of options for red and white Christmas decorations available online and in stores.

-Here Is Our Open for Christmas Top Picks for White and Red Ornaments:
+Here Are Our Open for Christmas Top Picks for White and Red Ornaments:

 These simple, affordable ornaments are a perfect base to layer on more detailed and interesting pieces.
 They work well at filling in gaps in a tree but don’t look very dramatic on their own.

 These plastic candy canes are so much fun and hang beautifully on the end of a branch.
 We love hanging real candy canes on a tree, but find that they don’t make it to Christmas because we snack on one every time we pass them!